acemielektron/fddEMU/README.md

 * Male to female jumper wires (for connecting arduino nano pins to FDC ribbon cable)
 * Male to male jumper wires (for pullup on step and readdata pins)

+**Note:** Due to larger bootloader on Atmega32U4 and added code overhead for USB-Serial all features of fddEMU will be avaialble on Atmega32U4

+***Warning:*** *Writing > 28K (28672 bytes) firmware to Arduino Pro Micro results in bootloader being overwritten and requires reprogramming the bootloader using external programmer (eg. USBASP).
+Please check output of avr-size at the end of make process and make sure it is < 28K.*

 **Optional**
 * 0.96" i2c OLED (SSD1306) screen (for output)
 * 4 or 5 1kOhm resistors (for making ADC buttons)